Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Concluding Remarks

 A simple criteria for injectivity can be obtained as follows.
 Suppose $\cP \subseteq \cP(\cX)$ is a class of discrete or continuous distributions on $\RR^m$ of interest.
-Consider the class of pairwise differences of densities (with respect to counting or Lebesgue measure) within $\cP$, i.e., $\cP_2\coloneqq \big\{ p-p': P \neq P',~P,P' \in \cP \big\} $.
-Then, it is clear that the feature map $\varphi:\cX \rightarrow \HH$ corresponding to a symmetric positive definite kernel $K$ (see Appendix \ref{Sec:RKHS}) is injective on $\cP$ if and only if $\cP_2$ lies in the support of $K$ viewed as an element of $\cL(\HH)$.
+Consider the class of pairwise differences of densities (with respect to counting or Lebesgue measure) within $\cP$, i.e., $\cP^2\coloneqq \big\{ p-p': P \neq P',~P,P' \in \cP \big\} $.
+Then, it is clear that the feature map $\varphi:\cX \rightarrow \HH$ corresponding to a symmetric positive definite kernel $K$ (see Appendix \ref{Sec:RKHS}) is injective on $\cP$ if and only if $\cP^2$ lies in the support of $K$ viewed as an element of $\cL(\HH)$.
 It would be fruitful to explore the interplay between specific kernels and $\cP$ for which they are injective from this viewpoint or determine alternative criteria that are simpler to verify.

-Another aspect to explore pertains to contraction coefficients for specific embeddings which quantifies how much the quantum relative entropy in the embedded domain decreases compared to KL divergence in the distribution space (see the recent study by \citet{belzig2025reverse}).
-It would also be beneficial to establish the optimality (or gap thereof) of the performance guarantees in Theorem \ref{Thm:convergence-MLpred}.
-Finally, it is of interest to develop computationally practical algorithms and associated theoretical guarantees for solving the optimization problem in \eqref{eq:mloptrkhs}, for which \citep[Chapter 5]{Csiszar-Shields-2004} and \citep{Wilde2025fundamentals} could be starting points for investigation.
+Another aspect pertains to relaxing the assumption of independent and identically distributed samples to incorporate Markov or other kinds of dependence, similarly to the classic results in \citet{Atteson-1999} extending \citep{Clarke-Barron-1990} and recent ones such as \citet{Han-Jana-Wu-2023,han2024prediction}.
+Yet another avenue to explore pertains to contraction coefficients for specific embeddings which quantifies how much the quantum relative entropy in the embedded domain decreases compared to KL divergence in the distribution space.
+This decrease is quantified for quantum channels in terms of a reverse data-processing inequality (see the recent study by \citet{belzig2025reverse}).
+However, embeddings are not necessarily induced by quantum channels and so a new approach would be required.
+Finally, development of efficient algorithms for solving the QMLP optimization problem along with associated theoretical guarantees is of considerable interest; see \citep{Csiszar-Shields-2004} for classical results and \citep{Wilde2025fundamentals} for recent developments in the framework of quantum Boltzmann machines.